raycast/extensions/extensions/texts/README.md

-# text
+# Texts

-use your messaging applications from raycast.
+Use your messaging applications from Raycast.